 Denise Panaligan teaches middle school special education in Los Angeles.
 She holds a BA in economics and Asian American studies from UCLA and an MA in urban education policy and administration from Loyola Marymount University.
 For her capstone project, Panaligan created a professional development series on inclusion for her school.

-Melissa Ruben teaches elementary general education in Bethesda, Maryland.
+Melissa Ruben is a staff development teacher in Bethesda, Maryland.
 She earned a BS in elementary education and an MEd as a reading specialist from the University of Maryland.
+She is also a National Board Certified Teacher.
 For her capstone project, Ruben wrote a blog post for Understood about how her brother’s ADHD shaped her teaching.

 Eric Russell teaches middle school science in New Orleans.
 He earned a BA in sociology from Clayton State University.
 Russell delivered a presentation on Universal Design for Learning (UDL) for the science and social studies teachers at his school for his capstone project.

-Julian Saavedra teaches high school global studies in Philadelphia.
+Julian Saavedra teaches high school history and social justice in Philadelphia.
 He holds a BA in history and education, as well as an MA in TESOL education, both from Fairfield University.
 For his capstone project, Saavedra prepared a professional development scope and sequence including UDL and trauma-informed instruction for his charter network.

-Ashlee Upp teaches elementary general education in Camden, Delaware.
+Ashlee Upp teaches first grade in Camden, Delaware.
 She earned a BS in education from the University of Delaware and an MEd in educational leadership from Wilmington University.
 Upp recorded an Understood Expert Chat called “How to Use Mindfulness to Manage Strong Emotions” for her capstone project.